Immigrant and Refugee Resources

 Access to education through the Chicago Public School system is available to all children, from birth through age 21.
 Additional support and resources are provided for students in temporary living situations as well as undocumented students seeking higher education.

-Chicago Public School (CPS) support
+Chicago Public School (CPS) enrollment and support

 Children from birth to age 21 who live in Chicago are eligible for enrollment in a Chicago Public School.
 Families arriving in Chicago are eligible to enroll at any open enrollment school in their area.
 As part of that process, the school assesses students’ linguistic, academic, and social-emotional needs to ensure they are placed in an appropriate instructional setting and are connected to additional resources and assistance as needed.